VDraven/MuOnline-WorldEditor/README.md

 https://forum.ragezone.com/f197/release-source-mu-online-world-1199965/

 ### This project has been completed (SEP 2021).
-(The external data will NOT be implemented further, due to incompatibility)
+(The external data module will NOT be implemented further, due to incompatibility)

 https://youtu.be/629J5BmGAXQ
 [![WorldEditor](https://img.youtube.com/vi/629J5BmGAXQ/hqdefault.jpg)](https://youtu.be/629J5BmGAXQ)